-Interrupts may be lost when writing the timer registers in the asynchronous timer

-1. Interrupts may be lost when writing the timer registers in the asynchronous timer
+- · Interrupts may be lost when writing the timer registers in the asynchronous timer - .
+Using BOD disable will make the chip reset - Interrupts may be lost when writing the timer registers in the asynchronous timer

 The interrupt will be lost if a timer register that is synchronous timer clock is written when the asynchronous Timer/Counter register (TCNTx) is 0x00.